How many times have you been on the receiving end of ‘the talk’ – the performance appraisal ‘talk’, that is?

 Performance appraisals capture expectations that the employer and team members agree upon at the beginning of the year.

 This action involves reviewing specific actions that the employee will be responsible for accomplishing.
 During the meeting, leaders also identify coaching actions that will be a necessary factor in employee goal achievement.

 Another component of the meeting involves an evaluation of performance from the previous year.
 During the appraisal meeting, the employer discusses several aspects impacting performance that may determine compensation increases and other awards.

 This system only works when clearly defined, measurable goals are set and revisited several times over an outlined time frame.
-Most time frames include a 12-month evaluation period with meetings held each quarter to ensure all parties involved have full awareness of performance.
+Most time frames include a 12-month evaluation period with meetings held each quarter to ensure all parties involved fully understand performance.